-- Attend the lecture: even if you cannot follow along with everything (or are bored), this will force you to follow the course on a regular schedule. - Take notes: taking notes forces you to pay attention! - Attend tutorial/lab sessions and ask questions. - Try to do all the example problems before the tutorial sessions. - Don't cram: there is a fair amount of technical material that cannot be absorbed quickly. - Study with your classmates!
+- Attend the lecture: even if you cannot follow along with everything (or are bored), this will force you to follow the course on a regular schedule. - Take notes: taking notes forces you to pay attention! - Attend tutorial/lab sessions and ask questions. - Try to do all the example problems before the tutorial sessions. - Don't cram: there is an extraordinary amount of technical material in this course that cannot be absorbed quickly. - Study with your classmates!
 Teaching is learning; if you can explain something, then you know you know it.